zelea2/rigol_vendor_bin/README.md

 rigol_vendor_bin is a command line utility to decode and encode the vendor.bin file from a Rigol oscilloscope

-Precompiled Linux, Windows and ARM64 binaries are included
+Precompiled Linux, Windows and Android ARM64 binaries are available from 'Releases' section

 Rigol 'vendor.bin' encoder/decoder v1.1 - Zelea